plausible/website/_articles/website-analytics-platform-for-freelancers-and-agencies.md

 Learn how to [transfer the ownership of a site](https://plausible.io/docs/transfer-ownership).

+### You can also import historical Google Analytics stats

+Google doesn't provide an option to import historical stats from Universal Analytics into the new Google Analytics 4 tool so we’ve put a lot of effort into making a Google Analytics stats import tool ourselves.
+See [how to import historical GA stats into Plausible](https://plausible.io/docs/google-analytics-import).

 ### Do you want to see a live demo of Plausible Analytics website analytics dashboard?

 ![Plausible public stats](/uploads/plausible-public-stats.png "Plausible public stats")